-Now, computers are starting to give mathematicians the lab

-instrument that they have been missing, Sophisticated software is enabling researchers to travel further and deeper into the mathenatical universe.
-They're calculating the number pi with mind-boggling precision, for instance, or discovering patterns in the contours of beautiful, intinite chains of spheres that arise out of the geometry of knots.
+Now, computers are starting to give mathematicians the lab instrument that they have been instrument that they have been missing.
+Sophisticated software is enabling researchers to travel further and deeper into the mathematical universe.
+They're calculating the number pi with mind-boggling precision, for instance, or discovering patterns in the contours of beautiful, infinite chains of spheres that arise out of the geometry of knots.

-Experiments in the computer lab are leading mathematicians to discoveries and insights that they might newars.
-"Pretty much every [mathenational jedd has been transformed by it," says Richard Crandall, a muthenatician at Red Collego in Portland, Ore.
+Experiments in the computer lab are leading mathematicians to discoveries and insights that they might never have reached by traditional means.
+"Pretty much every [mathematical] field has been transformed by it," says Richard Crandall, a mathematician at Reed College in Portland, Ore.
 "Instead of just being a number-erunching tool, the computer is becoming more like a garden shovel that turns over rocks, and you find things underneath."